lucamouchel/StockScreener/README.md

 ### Features
 - Home Page:
-  When first running the app, three main sections can be distinguished on the hom, these consist of:
+  When first running the app, three main sections can be distinguished, these consist of:
   - Trending stocks with basic information such as current value or difference from previous day close
   - News in american financial markets with links to the articles on the Web.
   - Your own investments in the stock market you have to manually add.